 Diastasis recti symptoms include a host of common physical complaints, and lower back pain is one of them.

 Diastasis recti, or abdominal wall separation, most often occurs when the growing fetus puts pressure on the linea alba, the connective tissue that runs down the midline of the abdomen.
 When the abdominal wall muscles separate, we lose support in the front and center of the body, compromising the physical structure of our core and posture.
 This shifts chronic muscle recruitment into a compensation pattern that puts stress and strain on our back muscles, which tend to become overly tight along with the hamstrings, leaving us in pain.
-For many women, diastasis recti does not spontaneously resolve itself after childbirth.
+For many women, diastasis recti does not spontaneously resolve itself after childbirth, and can result in diastasis recti back pain for months or years if not resolved.

 Dealing with back pain as a new mother or seasoned parent is miserable, to begin with, but with diastasis recti, it can fully disrupt your life.
 From lifting, feeding, and carrying a newborn or toddler, to lugging around car seats, strollers, and big bags, to diaper changes and the countless other responsibilities that come with parenthood – it’s almost impossible to go a moment without using our core muscles.
 When our abdominal muscles are weakened from diastasis recti, our back muscles take the brunt of all of this lifting.

-The good news is, you don’t have to live with lower back pain.
+The good news is, you don’t have to live with diastasis recti back pain.
 In fact, of all the diastasis recti symptoms, this is the fastest to resolve.
 The solution is EMbody Core Compressions.

-Core Compressions in a tabletop position are particularly therapeutic and an excellent exercise for lower back pain relief.
+Core Compressions in a tabletop position are particularly therapeutic and an excellent exercise for diastasis recti back pain relief.
 Keep reading for step by step instructions.

 How to perform Core Compressions in tabletop position: